Robin Montgomerie-Charrington

-Robin Montgomerie-Charrington (born Robert Victor Campbell Montgomerie; 23 June 1915, in Mayfair, London – 3 April 2007) was a British racing driver from England.
+Robin Victor Campbell Montgomerie-Charrington (born Montgomerie; 23 June 1915, in Mayfair, London – 3 April 2007) was a British racing driver from England.

+Biography

+Montgomerie-Charrington was born in Mayfair, the son of Maj.
+Robert Victor Campbell Montgomerie and Mildred Mary Bellasis.
+He was the grandson of Rear-Admiral Robert Archibald James Montgomerie.

 He took up 500cc Formula 3 in 1950, achieving modest results through '50 and '51.
 He participated in one Formula One World Championship Grand Prix, the European Grand Prix at Spa, Belgium, on 22 June 1952.
 He retired his Aston Butterworth with "engine trouble" after 17 laps and scored no World Championship points.

 He later emigrated to the United States.